-When the FY 1998-2003 Capital Improvement Program was being updated in August 1997, it was not known if the provider of the energy conservation measures, as authorized by Section 51.927 of the Texas Education Code, would be able to provide less expensive financing than the U. T. System Revenue Financing System for the necessary Thermal Energy Plant renovations.
+When the FY 1998-2003 Capital Improvement Program was being updated in August 1997 it was not known if the provider of the energy conservation measures would be able to provide less expensive financing than the U. T. System Revenue Financing System.
 For the U. T. San Antonio project, it has been determined that the U. T. System can offer lower financing costs.

-After further review of the potential cost savings for this project and a determination by U. T. San Antonio to not capitalize interest, the preliminary project costs have been reduced from \$2,600,000 to \$1,144,000.
+The preliminary project costs for the performance contract renovation projects listed in the FY 1998-2003 Capital Improvement Program were based on rough estimates in August 1997 and included capitalized interest.
+After further review of the potential cost savings, and a determination by U. T. San Antonio to not capitalize interest, the preliminary project costs have been reduced.
+For the U. T. San Antonio - Institute of Texan Cultures - Thermal Energy Plant, the cost has been reduced from \$2,600,000 to \$1,144,000.
 The debt service is to be paid from energy savings as a result of the project.
+The estimated annual savings are \$171,000, and the estimated annual debt service is \$148,153, based on an interest rate of 5% for 10 years (see debt service forecast on Page FPCC - 25).